 - Start a journal – setting up a journal can help you track your emotions through the day and what was the key trigger cause of those emotions.
 This will then help you to understand what to avoid helping keep your emotions on track.

 - Try to sleep – although you may be suffering from insomnia you need to try to get as much sleep as possible ensuring you can wake up feeling refreshed and ready to take on the day.
 Limit or eliminate caffeine from your diet as caffeine will make it harder to sleep.

 - Try to think positive – during low times if you can try to maintain a positive attitude it will help you to stay positive rather than allowing negativity to drag you into a lull.

-- Look after you – it may feel hard to take care of yourself but if you can ensure you make an effort each time you face the world you will in turn feel better about yourself giving you that boost of self-worth that you need.
+- Look after you – it may feel hard to take care of yourself but if you can ensure you make an effort each time you face the world you will, in turn, feel better about yourself giving you that boost of self-worth that you need.

 It may seem that there is no way out of where you are at the minute but know that there is.
-If you can begin to make small changes and get yourself more active you will begin to notice change.
+If you can begin to make small changes and get yourself more active you will begin to notice a change.